top of page

 The most likely causes of bleeding in early pregnancy are:

-The implantation site: As the pregnancy itself attaches to the womb, it may cause some blood vessels of the womb to bleed.
+1. The implantation site: As the pregnancy itself attaches to the uterus (womb), it may cause some blood vessels of the uterus to bleed.

-The neck of the womb (cervix): During pregnancy, tissues become rich in blood supply and soften.
+2. The cervix (neck of the uterus): During pregnancy, tissues become rich in blood supply and soften.
 Any slight trauma to the cervix can provoke bleeding.
-Sometimes an unusual area of tissues on the cervix can also cause bleeding.
+Sometimes an unusual area of tissue on the cervix can also cause bleeding.

-The vagina: Thrush or infection can cause the vagina to become inflamed and bleeding in the form of spotting may occur.
+3. The vagina: Thrush or infection can cause the vagina to become inflamed, and bleeding may occur in the form of spotting.

 What You Should Do If You Think You Are Having a Miscarriage

-If you are concerned it is advisable to attend your GP (General Practitioner).
-It is not always possible to be certain of the diagnosis immediately.
-The GP might first ask you some detailed questions about your menstrual cycle and timing of your first positive pregnancy test.
+If you are concerned, you should go to your GP (General Practitioner).
+However, know that it is not always possible to get a conclusive diagnosis right away.
+The GP might first ask you some detailed questions about your menstrual cycle and timing of your first positive pregnancy test, and they might do a blood test.
 This may be followed by a physical examination.
-In some circumstances your GP may do a blood test.

-Depending on how far along in the pregnancy you are, and on your symptoms, the GP may not be certain about a diagnosis and may refer you to the Early Pregnancy Unit (EPU) or the Emergency Room in CUMH.
-Depending on the stage of your pregnancy, and your symptoms, this referral may take days, or weeks.
+Depending on your symptoms and on how far along (how many weeks) in the pregnancy you are, the GP may not be able to make a diagnosis and may refer you to the Early Pregnancy Unit (EPU) or the Emergency Room in CUMH.
+This referral may take days, or weeks.

 It is possible that your GP might not be available to see you.
-If you are unable to contact your GP, you can always contact the Emergency Room in CUMH for advice.
+If this situation, another option is to contact the Emergency Room in CUMH for advice.

-You should attend the Emergency Room immediately if:
+You should go immediately to the Emergency Room if:

-Your bleeding is especially heavy - if you need to change a sanitary towel (pad) with blood clots every 15 minutes for more than an hour
+• Your bleeding is especially heavy - i.e., you need to change a sanitary towel (pad) that has filled with blood clots every 15 minutes for over an hour (or 4 soaked pads in the course of 1 hour)

-You have severe abdominal pain, which is not relieved by painkillers
+• You have severe abdominal pain that is not relieved by painkillers

 It is advisable to bring someone with you to the hospital.